 Sony Xperia L review

-The Xperia L is Sony's mid-range handset for this year, slotting in under the powerful Xperia SP and flagship Xperia Z. It's currently fairly expensive on contract but, at less than £225 SIM-free, you get an awful lot of phone for your money.
+The Xperia L was Sony's mid-range handset last year, slotting in under the powerful Xperia SP and flagship Xperia Z. It's currently fairly expensive on contract but, at around £180 SIM-free, you get quite a lot of phone for your money.

 The handset doesn't have a spectacular specification, but it all works well as a package.
 You get a 1GHz dual-core processor, 1GB RAM and Android 4.1 - not much on paper, compared to the near-2GHz monsters we're now seeing on premium smartphones, but we've no complaints about the handset's performance.
 Apps open and shut with a snap and animations are silky-smooth.

 Subjectively, this average benchmark score didn’t make much difference to the phone's web browsing performance.
 The Maps app glides smoothly under your finger, and there's barely a hesitation while panning smoothly around web pages - only a barely perceptible slowdown when scrolling past a large image.
 When compared side by side with a Samsung Galaxy S3, the more powerful S3 had slightly smoother browsing, but there's not much in it.